fromage-fraser/dd-gui/README.md

   updater can otherwise request a dead `versions.lua` URL.
 The cleanup now runs as soon as the DD_GUI folder loads, before the GUI starts its own mapper, so the generic package's profile-level `map\\autosave.dat` is not loaded beside DD_GUI during development reloads.
+If that legacy autosave already exists, DD_GUI moves it, and the newest dated legacy `map\\*map.dat` snapshot, to a `.dd_gui_disabled` backup (adding a numeric suffix when needed) instead of deleting them; DD_GUI never touches its own `dragons_domain_mapper.dat`.
   DD_GUI also watches package-install events and retries removal if Mudlet or the generic updater attempts to bring the package back. `ddmap cleanup` remains available as a manual forced removal if a local profile still has the old package installed; restart Mudlet afterward